-Creating a customer-centric company is quickly becoming a top priority of businesses looking to thrive in our consumer-powered world.
+Creating a customer-centric company is now a top priority for businesses looking to thrive in today's customer-first world.

-We’ve always argued that great customer service isn’t just the right thing to do, but that it’s also good for business.
-We don’t just make this argument for our health; a myriad of research also proves it to be true.
+Great customer service isn’t just the right thing to do; it’s also good for business.
+We don’t just make this argument for our health; lots of research proves it to be true for almost every industry.

-The data shows that being focused on taking care of customers will put your company ahead of the pack.
-According to the Customer Experience Index 200 (CEI200), customer-centric companies have a higher valuation on average than their competitors:
+The data shows a focus on cultivating a customer centric culture will put your company ahead of the pack.
+According to the Customer Experience Index 200 (CEI200), customer centric companies have a higher valuation on average than their competitors:

-This is a clear case for a customer-centric business culture.
-These businesses’ performance shows that the return on the investment put into creating an outstanding customer experience more than pays for itself.
+This is a clear case for forming a customer centric business.
+These performance metrics show that the return on the investment put into creating an outstanding customer experience more than pays for itself.

 Now that we’ve covered the why, let’s take a look at the how.
-How can businesses just like yours join these highly valued companies who are seemingly worshipped by their happy customers?
+How can businesses just like yours join these highly valued companies who build lasting, loyal relationships with their customers?

 — Antoine de Saint-Exupery

-You’ve probably heard the sentiment that you should “hire for attitude and train for skill.”
-The truth is that even those on your team with the best attitudes can always utilize motivation—especially the kind of motivation that justifies taking extremely good care of customers.
+You’ve probably heard the sentiment that you should hire for attitude and train for skill.
+The truth is that even those on your team with the best attitudes can benefit from increased incentive and motivation, especially the motivation that justifies taking extremely good care of customers.

-You have to demonstrate to your team how a great customer experience allows the organization to achieve its goals.
-We’ve shown you how forward-thinking companies are able to thrive by providing exceptional customer service, but have you relayed this information to your team?
+You have to demonstrate to your team how a building a customer-centric culture helps the organization achieve its goals.
+We’ve shown you how forward-thinking companies are able to thrive by providing excellent customer service, but have you taken time to set this precedent on your team?

 If you have, has your case gone beyond basic observations about the importance of good service to tie the message to your bottom line?
-Your employees will benefit from hearing how great service impacts revenues, company stability and the business’ potential to thrive in the future.
+Your team will benefit from hearing how great service impacts revenue, retention, word of mouth, and the business’ potential to thrive in the future.

-We have a full set of statistics to get you started making this case, but ultimately your message to your team should be extremely personal.
-Base it on why a memorable customer experience is important to your employees, your company’s culture and your mission.
+We have a full book of statistics to get you started making this case, but ultimately your communication needs to be candid and personal.
+Base it on why a memorable customer experience is important to your team, your company’s culture and your mission.

-We do this by rotating our support schedule every week, with each team member serving as the support leader for his designated week.
-Everybody still chips in, regardless of who is leading the charge, but this rotation allows every branch of the company to get in on the front lines and deal directly with customers.
+We do this by rotating our support schedule every week, with each team member having a week dedicated to helping our customers.
+Everybody chips in, regardless of who is leading the charge, but this rotation allows every branch of the company to get in on the front lines and talk directly to our customers.

-Product people get a chance to step away from code and talk to someone face-to-face, and marketing people (like me!) are offered an opportunity to encounter FAQs about the product so that they can become more informed about the technical side of things.
+Product teams get a chance to step away from code and hear from people using the product; marketing teams are given an opportunity to encounter objections so that they can become more informed about how customers perceive the product.

-Beyond nurturing employees towards a customer-centric outlook, you have to embed this “cult of the customer” belief into your company by giving your employees guidance while still providing them with enough legroom to provide outstanding service.
+Beyond establishing a company-wide customer-centric outlook, you have to embed a customer-first belief in your company by giving teams guidance while still allowing the creativity and autonomy needed to provide remarkable customer service.

-What this means is that you need to empower employees to cut through the red tape that often hinders great service, but you also need to provide them with a framework for action so that you don’t end up losing your shirt over needless expenses and handouts.
+What this means is that you need to empower employees to cut through the red tape that often hinders great service, but you also need to build a framework for action so you don’t end up losing your shirt over needless expenses and handouts.

 If the goals you set for achieving customer satisfaction aren’t tied to your overall company objectives, well-placed customer WOWs can turn into a free-for-all that won’t guarantee great returns.
 Even companies that customers love such as Virgin Airlines can lose money like it’s going out of style when great service intentions aren’t tied to an overarching game plan.

-Your service team shouldn’t be locked in by excessive rules, but they should have a framework that offers guidelines in favor of hard limits, judgment calls in favor of scripts, and coaching in favor of monitoring.
+Your service team shouldn’t be locked in by excessive rules: favor frameworks over hard limits, repeatable phrases over scripts, and coaching over monitoring.
 Relying on benchmarks through systems such as the Net Promoter Score can help support teams aim for achievable metrics without feeling smothered by regulations.

-As Rob Markey of Bain & Company would argue, a support team without a framework of guidelines can fall victim to poor choices that hurt the business, especially when they are given free reign over things like monetary discounts.
+As Rob Markey of Bain & Company would argue, a support team without guidelines can fall victim to poor choices that hurt the business, especially when they are given free reign over things like discounts.

 We know of one retail bank that gave their call center representatives the edict to delight customers and permission to waive up to $150 in fees for any customer without seeking any additional authorization.